 At Koch, “everybody has a responsibility to step up and make sure they’re doing the right thing.
 We challenge ourselves every day to go above and beyond what’s required,” Contag said.

 Contag also leads the facility’s safety committee of employees, who have planted trees and trawled the Des Moines River in canoes for litter.
-And while every part of our world changes at full-speed, she knows her work will always be evolving.
+She knows her work will always be evolving.

 “Everybody has a responsibility to step up and make sure they’re doing the right thing.
 We challenge ourselves every day to go above and beyond what’s required.”